Literacy How’s mission is

 A History Rooted in the Science of Reading

-Literacy How applies our work with the Early Reading Success Initiative, Mastering Reading Instruction, and the Haskins Literacy Initiative—all begun at Haskins Laboratories—and continues to conduct research.
+Literacy How applies our historical work with the Early Reading Success Initiative, Mastering Reading Instruction, and the Haskins Literacy Initiative—all begun at Haskins Laboratories—and continues to participate in applied research studies.

 Since 2010, Literacy How has been integrally involved in policy discussions that have helped shape the achievement gap legislation.
 This partnership between Connecticut State Department of Education (CSDE), the University of Connecticut, Hill for Literacy, the Commission on Children (now the Commission on Women, Children and Seniors), and the Black and Puerto Rican Caucus has led to legislative and policy changes to ensure that all CT students learn to read by third grade.
 Literacy How contributed to the implementation of the Connecticut Foundations of Reading Test in 2009 as part of the certification process for pre-service teachers.